DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

 ### Monitoring spindowns and spinups

-To have degree of certanty that disks are not spinning down and up 400 times a day, hastening their demise.
+To have a degree of certanty that disks are not spinning down and up 400 times a day, hastening their demise.

-* Create the log script in `/opt/disks-spin-logger.sh`<br>
+* Create the log script in `/opt/disks-spin-logger.sh`

   <details>
   <summary><h5>disks-spin-logger.sh</h5></summary>

   ```bash
   #!/bin/bash
   LOGFILE="/var/log/disks-spin.log"